mmeyer23/mmeyer23/README.md

 # Hi there 👋

-🔭 I’m Mason, a Full Stack Software Engineer and Entrepreneur.
+🖥️ I’m Mason, a Full Stack Software Engineer and Entrepreneur.

-🌱 I have co-founded multiple businesses and worked in varying roles from Web Developer to Chief Technical Officer over the last 10 years.
+🌱 I have co-founded multiple businesses and worked in varying roles from Web Developer, to Growth Engineer, to Chief Operations Officer over the last 10 years.

-🤔 These experiences have deeply routed in me a consumer first approach when it comes to development.
-I have seen first-hand how vital customer retention and little details with the user experience can impact your business' success.
+🤔⚖️ My experience in nearly every area of business has given me a unique perspective on software engineering, allowing me to bridge the gap between technology and business needs.

 📚🏕️ I have a passion for learning and the outdoors.